Farewell To A Dear Friend

 A short conversation of a few minutes at the counter established that we were both interested in making films and soon enough we became close friends.
 Nigel was about to shoot “Fun Radio” which was a real buzz for me.
 He asked me to shoot a few shots from his fancy sports car so I got to operate his new Bolex camera for a tracking shot or two as he was driving.

-I really loved what he created with that little film.
+I really loved what Nigel created with that little film.
 It came at a time in my life where I was seeing films from around the world, features and shorts, narrative and experimental.
 In those very early formative days I found Fun Radio to be fresh and liberating.
-It opened a whole new pathway into film for me:
+It had so much energy, it was so free-moving in its associations of image and sound.
+At the time I had not seen the UBU film package which we got to see in 1966, and I had not seen many films at all which were so vibrant.

-At the same time we were working with other young filmmakers, both Nigel and I had a sharing with Tom Cowan, and Nigel was instrumental in the filming of Tom's prize winning short, "The Dancing Class".
+At the same time we were working with other young filmmakers, both Nigel and I sharing with Tom Cowan, and Nigel was instrumental in the filming of Tom's prize winning short, "The Dancing Class".
 Here's a shot of Nigel "hiding behind his camera" with Tom looking very fresh faced and directorial.

-In those days were all worked on many other projects with many other people.
+In those days we all worked on many other projects with many other people.
 Melbourne was abuzz with young people trying to make films, some like Brian Davies's "Puddin' Thieves" were feature length low budget films, most were shorts about 10-15 mins.

 Nigel filmed "Nimmo Street" for Tom in 1962.